 #5 | 318

 The 141 is a bat that comes with a thin to medium sized handle that has a gradual taper into a medium barrel with a very long sweet spot.
-This bat is primarily used by gap to gap guys and is extremely easy swinging.
-Some players seen using the 141 include Joe Panik, Sam Fuld, and Victor Martinez.
+This bat is an excellent introductory bat for a young player when first swinging wood bats.
+It is extremely easy swinging.

 Note: These are generalizations of the models.
 Many bat manufacturers use different dimension for handles and barrels for the same turn model.
 Even with the dimension changes from company to company, the bats overall profile remains the same.